-The celebrations in Birmingham aren’t just for one day – they last a whole week.
-So book one of our Birmingham hotels early to guarantee you’ll get the chance to participate in one of the largest St. Patrick’s Day celebrations outside of Ireland.
-The celebrations include lots of free traditional concerts and dance performances, all sorts of family friendly activities and a variety of cultural and festive events.
-But again, everything culminates on Sunday 17th March with a big parade and festival.
-It all begins with the traditional balloon release, and then gets going with a parade of Pipe and Drum bands, vintage motorbikes, classic cars, and Willie “Fergus” Finnegan’s massed tractors as well as many decorated floats.
+The festivities in Birmingham aren’t just for one day – they last a whole week.
+So why not guarantee your place at one of the largest St. Patrick’s Day celebrations outside of Ireland by booking a Travelodge near all the action.
+The fun begins on the 9th March and includes lots of free traditional concerts and dance performances, all sorts of family friendly activities and a variety of cultural and festive events.
+But again, everything culminates on Saturday 17th March with a big parade and festival.
+It all begins with the traditional confetti blast, a hum on the bagpipes and a strike of the drum before the procession starts meandering through the streets of Digbeth.

 Another one of the northern cities with a big Irish population is Manchester, and their lively St. Patrick’s Day celebrations demonstrate that.
-The Manchester Irish festival also lasts nearly 10 days, so reserve your room at one of our Manchester hotels if you want to be a part of it.
-The city really gets into the Irish spirit, with dance demonstrations, art shows, plenty of live music, rugby games and lots of that classic Irish stand-up comedy.
-Most of the action including the Festival Market will be taking place in Albert’s Square, where the renowned parade, one of the biggest in Europe, will take off on Sunday.
-But Manchester’s Irish community really comes alive after dark, so if you’re looking for that big Irish welcome and a hell of a party with a bunch of your friends, this is the place to do it.
+The Manchester Irish festival also lasts the whole month of March!
+The city really gets into the Celtic spirit with dance demonstrations, art shows, plenty of live music, rugby games and lots of that classic Irish stand-up comedy.
+Most of the action including the Festival Market will be taking place in Albert Square between 2nd and 15th March 2019.
+But Manchester’s Irish community really comes alive after dark, so if you’re looking for that big traditional welcome and a hell of a party with a bunch of your friends, this is the place to do it.